 The suboccipital triangle contains the vertebral artery, suboccipital nerve (C1), and suboccipital venous plexus.

 The atlantic part of the vertebral artery (V3 segment) leaves the transverse foramen of the atlas C1 vertebra, courses through the suboccipital triangle, pierces through the posterior atlantooccipital membrane, and then enters the skull through the foramen magnum.
 The left and right vertebral arteries then merge at the brainstem to form the basilar artery.

 The suboccipital nerve is the posterior ramus of C1 spinal nerve.
 It courses between the posterior arch of atlas and the vertebral artery to innervate the four suboccipital muscles.

 Deoxygenated blood from the back of the scalp drains into the occipital vein.
 It pierces through trapezius muscle to drain into the suboccipital venous plexus.
 Blood then drains into the deep cervical vein, vertebral vein, and brachiocephalic vein.

-Learn more about the neurovasculature of the posterior neck with our article and specially designed customizable quiz!
+Learn more about the neurovasculature of the posterior neck with our specially designed customizable quiz!